+Children had not found a place in my life – I loved my work.
 I did the heels, the suits, the lipstick and enjoyed the feminine, but my working life was with the boys, in manufacturing and finance and over the years the lack of children had a huge benefit career wise.
 It isn’t easy juggling career and families.
 My friends have found it frenzying and some like me have opted to go childless.
-Four years ago I became a step mum to my husbands two teenagers.
+But four years ago I became a step mum to my husbands two teenagers.
 It was fun, cost me a fortune to get them to Grammar schools and rent in London where the schools were.
 The comprehensive school system, whatever anyone tries to tell you, is NOT as good as grammar schools.
 The school you attend is forever on your CV and blights it.
 You can come away with as many qualifications as you can muster, but the name counts.

 The teenagers came of age and we cut the strings, we had to as money ran out.
 Costs in London were rocketing in 2015 and they found work and their absent mother made arrangements for them to be able to live with friends until they could head for university.
 They found this difficult and made their views known.
 But as a step mother I cannot be wholly responsible, when their mother caused their move to us in the first place.
 I had fulfilled my promise to get them through school prior to university.
 I had to commit to my new business [Ion Syrup] and to clear debts and sell my home.
 This was not an easy decision and meant effectively we would have to move to France where the offer of a barn and land that we could pay for outright and never have a mortgage, was too good to bypass.
 We had spent four years renting, dragging our furniture from badly maintained rent apartment to another, with greedy landlords stealing deposits along the way, and washing mould off walls and having to lay plastic bags on the floors as the carpets were so wet from rising damp.